-(1.000, 25%) Instructional Materials (1.000, 25%) vague with missing details and explanatio No Instruction materials are referenced or ons explained. and most clearly explained.
-CS re all present and xpanded.
-Components are letailed and aligned with entral focus of learning egment All instructional materials re included and referenced (1.000, 25%) ur.
-Dubuio included. not included referenced, but not complete Instructional Commentary Instructional Commentary • Failed Changed Withdrew Major (0.000 pt) Not Proficient (1.000 pt) Marginal (2.000 pts) Evolving/Proficient (3.000 pts) Commendable (4.000 pts) Video Clip (s) Length and Clarity (1.000, 20%) Video clip was not present.
+(1.000, 25%) Instructional vague with missing detail and explanation ons explained. and most clearly explained.
+Instructional materials are all present and expanded.
+Components are detailed and aligned with central focus of learning segment All instructional materials Materials (1.000, 25%) materials are referenced or included. materials are referenced, but not included referenced, but not complete are included and referenced Instructional Instructional ( • Failed Course (0.000 pt) Not Proficient (1.000 pt) Marginal (2.000 pts) Evolving/Proficient (3.000 pts) Commendable (4.000 pts) Video Clip (s Length and Clarity (1.000, 20%) ) Video clip was not present.
 Video clip was longer or shorter than guidelines.
 Candidate and/or students were not visible or heard clearly.
 Video clip meets portfolio requirements for length and clarity.
 Students and candidate were generally visible and Heard through the clip.
 Video clip meets all portfolio requirements for length and clarity.
 Students and candidate are clearly visible and heard through the entire clip.
 Background Information for Video Clips (1.000, 20%) No background information for the video clip.
-Information Candidate either demonstrat or describes the learning support for a type of learner candidate's commentary lack proposed changes that address both the individual and collective learning need of the central focus; candidates connection to research and/or threory to support improvement proposal to instruction is included but not explained es Candidate demonstrates in video and describes in commentary the learning support for multiple types of learners; proposes changes that Routines or Working Structures Candidate vaguely explains routines/working structures but does not explain how prepared the class for the lesson.
+Information Candidate either demonstration of describes the learning support for a type of learned candidate's commentary lad proposed changes that address both the individual and collective learning need of the central focus; candidates connection to research and/or threory to support improvement proposal to instruction is included but not explained tes Candidate demonstrates in video and describes in ; commentary the learning ks support for multiple types of learners; proposes changes that Routines or Working Structures Routines and/or structures of the class were not present or routines, working structures were not relevant to the video clip.
+Candidate vaguely explains routines/working structures but does not explain how prepared the class for the lesson.
 Candidate explains the routines or structures of the class and vaguely mentions how prepared class for the lesson.
-Candidate clearly describes the routines and structures of the class that are related to the video clip.
-Preparation of the students is specifically explained.
-Strategies to Develop Students' Knowledge and Skills (1.000, 20%) Candidate's explanation of strategies to develop knowledge and skills of students is not present or irrelevant to the video clip. needs of specific students.
-Candidate explains general strategies used to further the students' knowledge and skills as well as engage then Addressing individual needs of specific students is vague Candidate describes the general strategies used to deepen students' knowledge and skills as well as engage them Academic Language (1.000, 20%) Candidate does not refer to the information from the Context for Learning to expand on the students understanding of the content and academic language that is a part of the central focus in the video clip. needs of the classroom are mentioned but not explained or Candidate refers to the Context for Learning information and explains ho the understanding of the content and academic language is seen in the video clip. seen in the video clip and explains how the
+Candidate clearly describes the routines Strategies to Develop Students' Knowledge and Skills (1.000, 20%) Candidate's explanation of strategies to develop knowledge and skills of students is not present or irrelevant to the video clip.
+Explanation of strategies is vague and does not address individual needs of specific students.
+Candidate explains general strategies used to further th students' knowledge and skills as well as engage the Addressing individual need of specific students is vague Candidate describes the general strategies used to deepen students' n. knowledge and skills as well as engage them Academic Language (1.000, 20%) Candidate does not refer to the information from the Context for Learning to expand on the students understanding of the content and academic language that is a part of the central focus in the video clip. needs of the classroom are mentioned but not explained or connected to video clip.
+Candidate refers to the Context for Learning information and explains he the understanding of the content and academic language is seen in the vide clip. seen in the video clip and explains how the